YIOPTOFF2001/EcommerceP/README.md

 Design and manage order processing logic

-Practice working with APIs, databases, and Dockerized environments
+Work with APIs, databases, and Dockerized environments

 Simulate real production patterns used in modern web applications